Lexiosity/Linkexa-Faithful/README.md

 # Linkexa Faithful
 ![20230125_204727](https://user-images.githubusercontent.com/121247693/215290882-aa250a27-a293-472c-b198-9d9bae4a050f.png)
 ## What is Linkexa Faithful?
-Linkexa Faithful is a resource pack for Minecraft Bedrock Edition which uses Faithful as a base.
-Linkexa Faithful gives two resolutions you can go for, 32x and 64x.
-32x causes less lag but the textures aren't as great as 64x textures!
+Linkexa Faithful is a resource pack for Minecraft Bedrock Edition which uses Faithful 64x and Faithful 32x as a base.
+Linkexa Faithful consists of two subpacks, named Linkexa Faithful 32x and Linkexa Faithful 64x.
+This gives the player an option to switch between two versions, depending on how their device may handle these textures!

 ## Where can I find the normal Faithful?
 You can find Faithful at https://faithfulpack.net/